 If CR1 (Losing/Original CR) determines they will need more information from CR2 (Gaining CR), then they will need to select Send to Gaining CR.
 This transition allows both CRs to talk back and forth while transitioning the issue back and forth before a resolution is made.

-NOTE: The following validation will occur on the Proposed Regain Date: Validate that the date is less than “Submit Date” + 15 days.
-If not the following error message will be displayed “Proposed Regain Date is greater than 15 Calendar days from the submittal of MarkeTrak Issue, please update with valid Proposed Regain date.”
+NOTE: The following validations will occur on the Proposed Regain Date: Validate that the date is less than “Submit Date” + 10 days.
+If not the following error message will be displayed “Proposed Regain Date is greater than 10 Calendar days from the submittal of MarkeTrak Issue, please update with valid Proposed Regain date.”
+Another validation occurs to check that the date entered is not greater than 150 days in the past.
+Error message to display if validation is true: “Regain dates greater than 150 days in the past will be rejected by the TDSP”.

-The TDSP will select Begin Working, investigate the issue details, then select one of the following

-Ready to Receive to send the issue back to CR1 (Losing/Original CR).

-NOTE: It is extremely important that CR1 (Losing/Original CR) wait for the TDSP to select Ready to Receive indicating TDSP’s systems have been prepared to receive the Original MP’s transaction before the EDI is actually sent.
-If not, the EDI will be rejected at the TDSP.

-Send To Submitting CR – The TDSP would select this transition if they needed further information from CR1 (Losing/Original CR).

-Request Updated Proposed Regain Date – The TDSP would select this transition if they do not agree with the proposed regain date that was provided.
-They would suggest a new date and send the issue back to CR1 (Losing/Original CR).

-CR1 (Losing/Original CR) will select Begin Working then select Provide Regaining BGN 02.
-CR1 (Losing/Original CR) will provide the Regaining BGN02 for the submitted transaction and then select “OK”.
-When the regaining transaction processes into ERCOT’s registration system, the Regaining Transaction Submit Date, Regaining BGN Requested Date and Regaining BGN Priority Code will be auto-populated.

-NOTE: Once the Regaining BGN02 field is populated, the issue will appear to be in the Regaining Transaction Submitted (PC) state.
-At this point in the process, the Losing CR should NOT click the Send to TDSP transition with the intent of the TDSP closing the issue.
-This will prevent the issue from Auto-completion.

 All parties should continue to monitor MIS and internal systems for the successful delivery and completion of the EDI transaction being sent by CR1 (Losing/Original CR) to the Market to regain a premise and resolve the associated Inadvertent Gain MarkeTrak issue.

 Once the regaining transaction has been successfully sent to the Market by CR1 (Losing/Original CR), Siebel will automatically: